ksator/microservice-validate-network-state/README.md

      - ansible_host: IP of the device
      - ansible_ssh_user: Username to use for the connection
      - ansible_ssh_pass: Password to use for the connection
-    - a file `audit_option.yaml` to indicate the ansible behavior when a test fails
-      - by the defaut, when an ansible task fails for an ansible host, that ansible host is removed from the ansible inventory for the next tasks of the playbook.
+    - a file `audit_option.yaml` to indicate the ansible behavior when a test fails.
+By the defaut, when an ansible task fails for an ansible host, that ansible host is removed from the ansible inventory for the next tasks of the playbook.
       - if you set the audit.mode.loose to False, you keep the Ansible default behavior
       - if you prefer to keep that faulty ansible host in the inventory during the next tests, set the audit.mode.loose to True.
-    - a directory `host_vars`
+    - a directory `host_vars` with a subdirectory for each device
-      - a subdirectory for each device, that has one or several yaml files with the device specific variables
+      - the device subdirectory  has one or several yaml files with the device specific variables

 Example